Attention Deficit Hyperactivity Disorder (ADHD) in Children

 How does ADHD Affect the Brain?

 Since ADHD is a neurological disorder, the symptoms can be observed not only externally but also internally, in the brain.
 Major disruptions occur in the frontal lobes of the child's brain.
 They are responsible for control, self-regulation, decision-making, planning, behavior.
 Frontal lobe disorders cause a ripple effect to the coordinated work of other parts of the brain - the cerebellum (movement disorder) and the temporal lobes of the brain (behavioral disorders, anxiety, impulsivity).
-These factors help doctors treat ADHD symptoms.
+These factors help physicians treat ADHD symptoms.
 Drug therapy can affect the damaged areas of the patient's brain and control their correct functioning.

 In summary, it is important to remember that children with ADHD are psychologically vulnerable.
 Besides, hyperactivity is the body's method of compensating for disturbances in the brain.
-If you notice a few symptoms of ADHD in your child, make sure you talk to your child's doctor about it.
+If you notice a few symptoms of ADHD in your child, make sure you talk to your child's physician about it.
 Or book a consultation at Lake Conway through the feedback form.